margaridamguedes/Slytherlink-Solver-AI/README.md

 The problem is modeled as a search problem (Problem/Node classes from search.py) and solved with the provided search strategy depth-first tree search, using a custom heuristic to guide the informed searches.

-...
 Usage

 bash
 python slitherlink.py < test.txt

-Optionally, a SlitherlinkGUI instance (from slitherlink_gui.py) can be used for a visual, interactive representation of the board during development.

 Project structure

 File	Responsibility
 slitherlink.py	Main program: reads the instance, builds the problem, runs the search and prints the solution. search.py	Provided search algorithms and base Problem/Node classes (not modified).